dkvz/new-blog-poc/README.md

 - [x] Get more hero__img variation classes to get the right stroke-width or fix it using a style attribute.
 - [ ] Header shouldn't be fixed this time around but I'm going to do something hybrid and hide-fade + padding transition it out at a certain point.
 It'll still be fixed if JS is disabled.
   * To try: transparent header into solid into removing it with transition.
+- [ ] Try a big light-colored inner shadow in the header rather than using a gradient (I could use both though).
 - [ ] Use CSS-grid (maybe with flex as the fallback) to have a mandatory grid-gap between the shrimps when we resize the width down.
 - [ ] Add an outline on focused buttons.
 Very important for keyboard nav accessibility.
 - [ ] If I want to do images homemade, there is such a thing as a SVG sprite: https://css-tricks.com/change-color-of-svg-on-hover/#article-header-id-1